spring-epfl/private-collection-matching/README.md

 # Private Collection Matching Protocols
-This repository accompanies the paper *"Private set matching protocols"* by Kasra EdalatNejad (SPRING Lab, EPFL), Mathilde Raynal(SPRING Lab, EPFL), Wouter Lueks (SPRING Lab, EPFL), and Carmela Troncoso (SPRING Lab, EPFL).
+This repository accompanies the paper *"Private Collection Matching Protocols"* by Kasra EdalatNejad (SPRING Lab, EPFL), Mathilde Raynal(SPRING Lab, EPFL), Wouter Lueks (CISPA Helmholtz Center for Information Security), and Carmela Troncoso (SPRING Lab, EPFL).

-This repository contains the benchmark code for evaluating our protocol and aims to facilitate the reproducibility of measurements in the paper.

-You can find an early version of the paper at [arXiv](https://arxiv.org/abs/2206.07009).

 > **Abstract:**
 > We introduce Private Collection Matching (PCM) problems, in which a client aims to determine whether a collection of sets owned by a server matches their interests.